nhalstead/Weebly-Orders-List/README.md

 Not only that this also will calculate the  Tax and Shipping + Give you the Total.

 NOTICE: This goes by the `Billing Name` name found in the file!

+This tool is not polished (yet) so the interface will be plain!